 Siberian Husky Health

-- Von Willebrand’s Disease (vWD): This is a bleeding disorder caused by a deficiency in the protein needed for blood to clot.
-Signs don’t always show up until they experience prolonged bleeding (for example, after birth, injury or surgery).
-Your pup can be screened for this disorder, and if your Husky has it, make sure your vet knows so they don’t prescribe drugs that interfere with clotting.
+- Von Willebrand Disease (vWD): This is a bleeding disorder caused by a deficiency in the protein needed for blood to clot.
+Signs don’t always show up until a dog experiences prolonged bleeding (for example, after an injury or surgery).
+A vet can screen your pup for this disorder.
+Dogs with this condition are typically normal in everyday life but may need a blood transfusion with routine surgery.

-- Hip Dysplasia: Siberian Huskies may suffer from hip dysplasia due to a genetic deformity of the hip socket.
-Signs include limping, inability or desire to jump, getting up more slowly than usual or losing thigh muscle mass.
-Depending on the severity, treatments include weight management, supplements, prescription medication or surgery.
+- Hip Dysplasia: Hip dysplasia is due to an often-genetic deformity of the hip socket.
+Signs include limping, inability or lack of desire to jump, getting up more slowly than usual, and pain.
+Treatments include weight management, joint supplements, prescription medication or surgery, depending on the severity.

-- Autoimmune Skin Disease: This skin disease is called emphigus foliaceus and is common in Siberian Huskies, beginning at around 4 years old.
-It may lead to hair loss on the ears, top of the nose and on the footpads.
-Some dogs have crusts form, and if your dog scratches at it, bacteria can get into the open skin and cause an infection.
-Some treatments involve applying zinc-free sunscreen to affected areas before heading out into the sun, as sunlight can worsen the condition.
+- Autoimmune Skin Disease: This skin disease is called pemphigus foliaceus and is common in Siberian Huskies, beginning at around 4 years old.
+It may lead to hair loss on the ears, the top of the nose and the footpads.
+Crusts form on some dogs, and if they scratch it, bacteria can get into the open skin and cause infection.
+Treatments typically include immunosuppressive medications, steroids and antibiotics to treat active infections.

-- Epilepsy: Epilepsy is often an inherited condition and tends to show up when the Husky is between 3 months and 3 years old.
+- Epilepsy: Epilepsy is often an inherited seizure disorder and tends to show up when the Husky is between 6 months and 5 years old.
 If your Husky is prone to epilepsy, they will probably be prescribed medications to manage their seizures.
-If your Husky is having a seizure, call an emergency vet and make sure they can’t injure themselves.

 Siberian Husky History

-Siberian Huskies were originally bred as working dogs in Siberia (and are still to this day!).
-The Chukchi people bred these dogs to be companion dogs and to work as sled dogs in the long, frigid winters of Siberia.
-The dogs hauled loads over miles of frozen tundra, which enabled the Chukchi people to expand their hunting and gathering territories.
+Siberian Huskies were originally bred as working dogs in the Russian region of Siberia (and are still to this day).
+These dogs, cultivated by the Chukchi people, indigenous Siberians, provided companionship and worked as sled dogs, hauling loads over miles of tundra in frigid temperatures.
+They enabled the Chukchi people to expand their hunting and gathering territories.

-They were originally brought to Alaska to pull sleds during the Gold Rush years of the late 1800s to early 1900s.
-At this time, they also participated in sled-dog races alongside other sled dogs like Alaskan Malamutes and Samoyeds.
+The Siberian Husky’s significance extended beyond Siberia when folks seeking fortune brought the breed to Alaska to pull sleds during the Gold Rush era of the late 1800s and early 1900s.
+At this time, they also participated in sled-dog races alongside the Alaskan Malamute and Samoyed.

-Are you looking to add a Husky as a pet?
-Siberian Husky puppies cost between $700 to $1,200.
-You can find a breeder at the AKC’s website.
-But for that price, you’re likely getting a puppy who’s been screened for health and temperament issues and may come with pedigree papers.
+Looking to add a Husky as a pet?
+Siberian Husky puppies cost between $700 and $1,200.
+You can find a reputable breeder on the American Kennel Club or Siberian Husky Club of America websites.
+If you opt to pay for a purebred pup, be sure you’re getting a puppy who’s been screened for health and temperament issues.
 You can also contact Siberian Husky rescues to adopt a pup or look for the breed at your local shelter.
+Check Chewy’s listings of adoptable Huskies in your area.

 FAQs